zuyetawarmatik/CS3283-animhist/README.md

 Contributing to the project (For beginners)
 -------------------------------------------
+- Remember to turn on Apache and MySQL service beforehand.
+- Suggested IDE: Eclipse with PDT Plugin.
+Setting up Workspace as CS3283-animhist folder, and import CS3283-animhist/animhist folder to the workspace as the project.
-- Remember to do this if you finish a robust feature: Git Commit changes and Git Push.
+- Remember to do this if you finish a robust feature: Git Commit Changes and Git Push.
 - Remember to do this if you are lacking of updating the project: Git Pull, Git Merge and Resolve Merging Conflicts.
 If you encounter any new migrations in app/database/migrations folder, please run
 ``` sh
 php artisan migrate